 What is compliance?

 In short, compliance is about adhering to all the laws, rules and regulations that govern one’s industry be it banking, insurance, education or food services.
-Since the rules governing any industry are complex, most organizations now have a compliance officer and/or entire compliance department on staff to ensure that the organization is in compliance with myriad of laws, rules and regulations (e.g., labor laws, tax laws and equity legislation).
+Since the rules governing any industry are complex, most organizations now have a compliance officer and/or entire compliance department on staff to ensure that the organization is in compliance with a myriad laws, rules, and regulations (e.g., labor laws, tax laws and equity legislation).
 While organizations are expected to be in compliance at all times, there are at least a few instances when breaking the rules may be necessary.
 Still, in an age of compliance, it is important to understand when and how to bend or break the rules.

 Breaking Rules During Emergencies